ChatGPT2/Space-Oddity-Bowie/README.md

 ---

-- Quit chat command, quit chat hint ｜ new chat com
+- Quit chat command, quit chat hint ｜ new chat command, new